 You’ll meet with your GEN 100 College Experience class starting on move-in day (before the official start of classes).
 In order to know where your class section meets, you’ll need to know your section number.
 When you check-in at Orientation, you'll receive a copy of your schedule, making sure to highlight which section is yours!

 There are two required textbooks for the course.
 The College Experience is a compilation of articles and readings from various sources, written especially for Malone University.
 All sections of Gen 100 also read a book together as part of the “Malone Reads” program, creating space to discuss the same book over the course of the academic year.
+The 2018 selection is Educated by Tara Westover.
 Both books are available in the campus store.

 Each class section has an upperclassman course assistant (CA) who assists the instructor and shows you the ropes of adjusting to college life.
 This student will be available in numerous ways to help you throughout your first semester.
 You'll meet your course assistant at the beginning of Orientation.